-- 1. Promote and Enhance Productive Agriculture the Town of Farmington is a rural town and agriculture related businesses (animal agriculture, cash cropping, etc.) have been the backbone of the local economy.
-Residents during the planning process have indicated that they wish for the town to remain rural and that agriculture remains a vital part of the local economy. - 2.
-As part of the Comprehensive planning process and future updates, it is recommended that town utilize the Exclusive Agriculture land use designation within the land use plan to preserve and enhance forests and agriculture lands. - 3.
-Support various forms of agriculture such as organic agriculture, orchards, vineyards, value added agriculture, etc. as a way of providing more agricultural opportunities in the local economy. - 4.
-Evaluate La Crosse County's proposed voluntary Purchase of Development Rights Program and determine if it would benefit the Town of Farmington and preserve productive agricultural lands.
+Promote and Enhance Productive Agriculture The Town of Farmington is a rural town and agriculture related businesses (animal agriculture, cash cropping, etc.) have been the backbone of the local economy.
+Residents during the planning process have indicated that they wish for the town to remain rural and that agriculture remain a vital part of the local economy.
+As part of the Comprehensive planning process and future updates, it is recommended that town utilize the Exclusive Agriculture land use designation within the land use plan to preserve and enhance forests and agriculture such as organic agriculture, orchards, vineyards, value added agriculture, etc. as a way of providing more agricultural opportunities in the local economy.

+4. Evaluate La Crosse County's proposed voluntary Purchase of Development Rights Program and determine if it would benefit the Town of Farmington and preserve productive agricultural lands.